 Grilling on University property may be conducted without an open flame permit under the following conditions:

-- Grilling must be conducted at least 20 feet from buildings, decks/patios, and vehicles.
+- Grilling must be conducted at least 20 feet away from buildings, decks/patios, tents/canopies, trees/shrubbery, and vehicles.

 - Grilling must be conducted in grills that are manufactured for such purposes.
-If grills are custom made, they must be approved by UNI's Fire and Loss Control Coordinator.
+Custom made or altered grills must be inspected and approved by UNI's Fire and Loss Control Coordinator.

 - Charcoal, starting fluid, or liquid propane (L.P.) and components must be used per manufacturer’s recommendation.

-- Only charcoal starting fluid, manufactured specifically for such purposes, shall be the only flammable/combustible liquid allowed to start charcoal.
+- Charcoal starting fluid, manufactured specifically for such purposes, shall be the only flammable/combustible liquid allowed to start charcoal.

-- L.P. containers are not allowed to be stored inside buildings and must be shut off when not in use.
+- L.P. containers are not allowed to be stored inside buildings, in or near high traffic areas, within 20 feet of a building entrance or exit, and must be shut off when not in use.
+L.P. containers must also be contained either in a containment device/cage designed for such use or be attached to the grill.

 - Charcoal and ash must be doused with water prior to being disposed of.
 Disposal must be done using a noncombustible container.